babel/babel/experimental/babel-preset-env/README.md

 > We would like help to make sure the data is correct!
 This just means usage/testing!

-Currently: "chrome, edge, firefox, safari, node"
+Currently: "chrome, edge, firefox, safari, ie, node".

-> Some node features are > `6.5`.
+> adding `ie` will enable all transforms (may still need es3 transforms)
+> Each target takes a number (you can specify a decimal like `node: 6.5`)

 * `browsers` (array/string) - an query to select browsers (ex: last 2 versions, > 5%).